This post may contain affiliate links. Please read my disclosure policy.

 - Wash the shrimp that was already cleaned and deveined.
 Add the seafood and water chestnuts to the pot and cook on low for another 5 minutes until heated through and serve topped with basil.

-Please note that fish sauce does have a high sodium content for those watching their intake.
+- Please note that fish sauce does have a high sodium content for those watching their intake, but the nuanced flavor is amazing.